gabemaymi-creator/Minidoku-web/README.md

      or `npx serve .`
 3. Open `http://localhost:4000` (or the reported address) in a modern browser.

+## Deploying to Vercel
+1. Sign in to Vercel and create a new project.
+2. When prompted for the repository path, point the root to the `web` directory (Framework preset: **Other**).
+3. Leave the build command empty (no build step) and set the output directory to `.` so the static assets deploy as-is.
+4. Connect the production branch you want to publish (e.g., `main`) and trigger the first deployment; subsequent pushes redeploy automatically.

 ## Development Notes
 - The project has no build step; edits to the JavaScript or CSS files take effect on reload.
+- If you tweak `solver.ts`, ensure `solver.js` stays in sync (run `npx tsc solver.ts --target ES2020 --module ES2020 --outDir .` or manually copy the changes).
 - Puzzle generation relies on randomness; for deterministic debugging, you can stub `Math.random`.
 - Tests are not bundled—verify changes manually in the browser, paying attention to persistence and theming across reloads.

+## Tests
+1. Install dev dependencies with `npm install`.
+2. Run `npm test` to execute the Vitest suite that validates generated puzzles retain a single solution across difficulties.